sanikalunawat/Musafir/README.md

-This repository contains the code for an , which generates customized trips with hotel recommendations and itineraries based on user budgets and travel preferences.
+This repository contains the code for a travel itinerary planner, which generates customized trips with hotel recommendations and itineraries based on user budgets and travel preferences.

 ## Features